-''' char function(Ihandle self, int cell); [in C] elem:cellcb(cell: number) -> (ret: string) [in IupLua3] elem:cell_cb(cell: number) -> (ret: string) [in IupLua5] '''
+''' char function(Ihandle self, int cell); [in C] elem:cell_cb(cell: number) -> (ret: string) [in Lua] '''

 cell: index of the selected cell.
 If the user double click a preview cell, the respective index is returned.

 The callback should return a new color or NULL (nil in Lua) to ignore the change.
 If the callback does not exist nothing is changed.